Having exploded in popularity in recent years, and continuing to grow, color runs remain the undisputed king of the fun run.

 You can, but most color runs don’t.
 People don’t take part in color runs for the time.
 They do it for the experience.

-Q: How much color will I need?
+Q: How much color powder will I need?

 Between the color you’ll need for your color stations and the powder bags you’ll give participants for color tosses, you’ll probably need between 1/2 and 1 lb per participant.
 But do check with your color powder supplier, they’d be able to provide a much better estimate.